List of The Amazing World of Gumball characters: Alan Keane

-Carmen
+Carmen Verde

-Carmen (voiced by Teresa Gallagher, season 1; Alix Wilton Regan, season 2 onward) is a cactus who is considered to be a leader.
-She is Alan's girlfriend.Carmen is a cheerleader.
-She is best friends with Penny, Sarah, and Molly.
+Carmen Verde (voiced by Teresa Gallagher, season 1; Alix Wilton Regan, season 2 onward) is a cactus who is considered to be a leader.
+She is Alan's girlfriend.
+Carmen is a cheerleader who is best friends with Penny, Sarah, and Molly.
+Before moving to Elmore Junior High, Carmen was a notorious troublemaker at her old school, Franklin Junior High, which led to her expulsion.

 Teri

 Teri (voiced by Teresa Gallagher) is a hypochondriac paper bear usually found in the nurse's office.
 Although somewhat self-absorbed and paranoid, she is very nice and is a cheerleader.

 Hector Jötunheim

 Hector Jötunheim (voiced by Kerry Shale) is a gentle Bigfoot-like giant.
 He is the largest student in Elmore Junior High, so that only his legs and feet are seen on-screen.
 He can be dangerous if he expresses too much emotion, such as anger, sadness or excitement.
 His surname is a reference to Jötunheimr, the homeland of giants in Norse mythology.

 Tina Rex

 Tina Rex (voiced by Dan Russell, season 1; Stefan Ashton Frank, season 2 onward) is a Tyrannosaurus who lives in the city junkyard, and a notorious bully.
 She often picks on her fellow schoolmates, especially Gumball, and has her own gang of bullies which includes Jamie and Anton.
 She is one of the strongest and most aggressive students.
 Her Cartoon Network biography suggests that she might have animosity toward others because she is "angry at the world for not noticing her femininity".